English Language BA (Hons)

-Teaching on this degree is structured into lectures, where all students are taught together, seminars which are smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars which are smaller groups, and tutorials which typically have no more than 10 students in the first year.
 You also have the opportunity to have a one-to-one meeting with your tutor each week.

 On top of teaching hours, you will also be expected to spend a number of hours each week studying independently, as well as studying in groups to prepare for any group assessments you may have.

-Assessments consist of essays of various types, portfolios, learning journals, group poster presentations and written exams.
-In the final year, building on work from your first two years, you undertake an independently researched dissertation, which you present at an internal Honours Conference.
+Assessments consist of essays of various types, portfolios, language analyses, learning journals, group presentations and written exams.
+In the final year, building on work from your first two years, you undertake an independently researched dissertation or research project which you also present at an internal Honours Conference.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

 The first year introduces you to the major themes in the study of English Language.
 You will look at the way English has developed and changed over time, how it impacts on our everyday lives and how it is used in communication.
 To underpin your studies in these areas, you will learn how to describe the structures, sounds and meanings of English and be introduced to the writing and research skills that support your studies.

 You will explore the complex ways in which language intersects with society.
 Your discussions will range from multilingual societies, and attitudes to language to the way language varies according to such things as class, region and gender.